A spotter’s guide to the men and women of finance.

 In the heady days before investment banking become an embarrassing career choice they were “human capital management”; as the dogma of automation began to bite they became “human resources”; as that fad, inshall’ah, blew itself out, they reinvented themselves once more as some kind “directorate of talent acquisition”.
 Have no doubt, the most fantastical LinkedIn job descriptions will be claimed by lifers from personnel.

-Some have claimed human resources departments are some kind of extended phenotype — an adaptation that the rest of us depend upon for our own survival.
+Some say human resources departments are some kind of extended phenotype — an adaptation on the rest of us depend for our continued survival.
 The better view is that we are an extended phenotype of theirs (in the same way that wheat domesticated homo sapiens and not vice versa).

 And who do you think is most (for which read “only”) enthusiastic proponent of the 360° performance appraisal?